 It is customary to give a gift in the form of money which is called Goshugi.
 The money will usually be put into a fancy envelope called Goshugi-bukuro.
 Guests write their names on the envelopes and hand them over to the receptionists instead of directly giving them to the couple.
-A crucial thing to note is that you should not give the money in an even amount, but rather an odd amount such as 30,001 yen.
-This is because an even number can be divided or split into 2, which almost translates to the couple divorcing.
+A crucial thing to note is that you should not give the money in an even amount, but rather an odd amount.
+So we don’t give 20,000 yen or 40,000 yen.
+Instead, 30,000 or 50,000 is reasonable.
+30,000 yen for friend and 50,000 yen for the best friend or family/relatives is average.
+This is because an even amount such as 20.000 or 40,000 can be divided or split into two, which almost translates to the couple divorcing.
 The money should also be clean and new, and not have any markings or folds.

 At the wedding, you should avoid mentioning any words associated with splitting, such as divorce and cut.
 This applies even when you want to send a written note indicating whether you will or will not be attending the wedding.
 The Japanese believe in kotodama, which could be described as the power of words becoming true if you mention them.
 Thus, you should be cautious of your words, and try your best to avoid saying any of them, even in instances when you and your friends want to split the bill!